 - Stop normal physical activity for only the first few days.
 This helps calm the symptoms and reduce swelling (inflammation) in the area of the pain.

 - Apply heat or ice to the painful area.
 Use ice for the first 48 to 72 hours, and then depending on the pain level hot or cold therapy can be decided.

 - You may also use Turmeric for Back Pain.

 - NSAIDs can be taken during the initial inflammatory phase by the recommendation of a physician

 - One can sleep in a curled-up, fetal position with a pillow between the legs.
 While sleeping on the back pillow can be placed underneath the knees.

 - Activities involving heavy lifting or twisting of the back for the first 6 weeks after the pain should be avoided.

-- Exercises during the painful days should be avoided.
+- Exercise during painful days should be avoided.
 After 2 to 3 weeks, as pain goes, exercises can be resumed again.

-Physiotherapist at PAIN FREE PHYSIOTHERAPY CLINIC can teach you which exercises are right for you.
-Contact us to know your back problem better and best possible treatment for your pain.
+Physiotherapists at PAIN-FREE PHYSIOTHERAPY CLINIC can teach you which exercises are right for you.
+Contact us to know your back problem better and the best possible treatment for your pain.

 A complete exercise program should include aerobic activity (such as walking, swimming, or riding a stationary bicycle), as well as stretching and strength training.
 Follow the instructions of the physiotherapist.